viet34tqc/react-native-estate-app/README.md

 # React native estate app

-This is my first demo app using react native and expo
+This is my first demo app using react native and expo.

 ## Tech stack